≡ Injury Lawsuit Connect ≡ Y-Mesh Lawsuit Cases & Settlement Claims

 If you or a loved one suffered from complications or injuries after having transabdominal pelvic organ prolapse (POP) surgery (i.e., sacrocolpopexy or sacrocolposuspension) involving Y-shaped surgical mesh (“Y-mesh”) including Upsylon, Restorelle, Artisyn, Alyte Y-mesh brands, you may be entitled to recover compensation from a Y-mesh lawsuit case or settlement claim.

-Y-mesh (a/k/a Y-shaped pelvic mesh) is a type of surgical pelvic mesh implant (typically made of polypropylene, a type of permanent synthetic plastic) that is used to treat pelvic organ prolapse (POP), a condition where organs such as the the bladder, uterus, or vaginal vault drop out of their normal position due to weakened support tissues.
+Y-mesh (a/k/a Y-shaped pelvic mesh) is a type of surgical pelvic mesh implant (typically made of polypropylene, a type of permanent synthetic plastic) that is used to treat pelvic organ prolapse (POP), a condition where organs such as the bladder, uterus, or vaginal vault drop out of their normal position due to weakened support tissues.

 Unlike vaginal mesh which is implanted through the vagina, Y-mesh is implanted through the abdomen (transabdominal) in a procedure called a sacrocolpopexy, where a surgeon accesses the pelvis through the abdomen (open surgery, laparoscopic, or robotic) and attaches the two top arms (the “V” part of the Y mesh) to the front and back walls of the vagina (or the cervix/top of the vaginal vault) and anchors the tail (the “stem” part of the Y-mesh) to a strong ligament on the sacrum (the bony tailbone area) in order to lift the vagina (and nearby prolapsed organs) back in their normal position and provide long-term structural support.

-Unfortunately, many women have who received Y-mesh implants as part of pelvic organ prolapse repair surgeries have reported experiencing significant complications and injuries related to the Y-mesh, including mesh erosion, mesh contraction, mesh migration, mesh protrusion, chronic pelvic pain, painful intercourse, organ damage, and the need for repeat corrective surgeries, among others.
+Unfortunately, many women who received Y-mesh implants as part of pelvic organ prolapse repair surgeries have reported experiencing significant complications and injuries related to the Y-mesh, including mesh erosion, mesh contraction, mesh migration, mesh protrusion, chronic pelvic pain, painful intercourse, organ damage, and the need for repeat corrective surgeries, among others.

 Injured women (and, in some cases, their family members) are now coming forward and filing Y-mesh lawsuits seeking compensation and justice for the harm and suffering they may have endured.